mjordan/larkm/README.md

 * Run `larkm.py` and `test_larkm.py` through pycodestyle: `pycodestyle --show-source --show-pep8 --ignore=E402,W504 --max-line-length=200 *.py`
 * To run tests:
-   * you don't need to start the web server
+   * you don't need to start the web server or create a database
    * within the larkm directory, copy `larkm.json.sample` to `larkm.json` (back up `larkm.json` first if you have custom values in it)
    * execute `pytest`

-## To do

-* add more tests
-* put test database back to its clean state
-* access control for the REST interface

 ## License